ericauv/ericauv-landing/src/projects/ericauv.md

       <li>
         <strong>Ensure accessibility.</strong> When building any component, I
         wanted to ensure that it could be intuitively interacted with using only keyboard input.
-This meant making sure list items were tabable (ensuring styles were applied on focus and not just on hover), ensuring that actions like filtering web projects or controlling videos could be done only using the keyboard, and allowing scrolling through content without a scrollwheel.
-In addition, I wanted to make sure that users who want to use dark mode have the option to do so.
+List items are tab-able, and styles are applied on focus as well as on hover.
+Additionally, actions like filtering web porjects or controlling videos can be done by using only the keyboard, and scrolling content does not require a scroll-wheel.
+Finally, I made it easy to use the dark mode option.
       </li>
       <li>
         <strong>Ensure responsiveness.</strong> I wanted to make sure that users
         of this site would have a great experience, no matter the medium used to access it.
-For this reason, I ensured that the size and layout of components adapted perfectly to different screen sizes.
+The size and layout of components adapt perfectly to different screen sizes.
       </li>
       <li>
-        <strong>Maintain personal brand identity.</strong> I wanted to keep with
-        the brand identity I've developed through the visual content I deliver (primarily on instagram).
-This meant heavy use of no-fill stroke type, Arial Black, and repetition.
+        <strong>Maintain personal brand identity.</strong> The visual content is consistent with my other media (e.g. Instagram), with a heavy use of no-fill stroke type, sans-serif typefaces, and repetition.
       </li>
     </ul>
   </div>